ififfy/flipflip/docs/sources.md

 * Sources can also be manually ordered by drag'n'dropping them.
 * A count of usable images/videos will appear next to each source.
   * "**+**" indicates an incomplete count (didn't reach the end, but has _at least_ that many images & videos).
-  * Video sources will display the number of clips as their count
+  * Video sources will display the number of clips as their count.
+You can click this count to toggle clips on/off for a scene.

 ## Supported filetypes
 The following filetypes are supported by FlipFlip: